miladrahimi/p-manager/README.md

 make recover
 ```

-You can manually replace the backup file with `./storage/database/app.json` and restart the application.
+You can manually replace the backup file with `./storage/database/app.json` and restart the application service.

 ### Requirements